MicrosoftDocs/cpp-docs/docs/standard-library/basic-regex-class.md

 ## <a name="assign"></a>  basic_regex::assign

-Assigns a value to the regular expressoin object.
+Assigns a value to the regular expression object.

 ```cpp
 basic_regex& assign(